SQUARE FORMAT

 This composition is looking for a grid-like style format; the concept is to look for and capture multiple vertical and horizontal lines as they inter-connect with each other.
 Try this technique on subjects with repeating patterns such as windows, pillars and large skyline buildings to get great results.

-Using negative space
+negative space

 Framing an image with negative space can really make your images stand out, it puts further focus on the subject and can help eliminate areas of a shot that you might not wish to include.
 To compose this type of image, place your subject within the frame, usually slightly off-center or at the edge of the frame and then leave a good amount of empty space (negative space) around them.
-This works well with city skylines, close up subjects and portraits.
+This works well with city skylines, close-up subjects and portraits.

 Layout with depth

 Using the depth of structures and shapes you can use this technique to really draw your viewers eye into the image.
 Using locations such as hallways, tunnels, and staircases can deliver great results and that feeling of being sucked into the image.
-You can also achieve these results using shapes like the lines that connect in the corner of a room, experiment with different colors to expand the concept of these shoots.
+You can also achieve these results using shapes like the lines that connect in the corner of a room, experiment with different colors to expand the concept of these shots.

-Symmetric composition
+Symmetric

 Fill the frame

 This style of photography is all about filling the frame with a subject.
 This could be a field of flowers, a busy crowd of people or a whole tray full of cakes!
-The concept here is make sure the whole frame is full with the subject.
+The concept here is make sure the whole frame is filled with the subject.
 Leave no area (negative space) empty to create this look.
 Sometimes when experimenting with a composition, if the picture isn’t looking its best, try filling the frame to really bring it to life.